 Identifying himself as the ‘queer pianist’ in his bio and on social media, Creech has carved a niche in the music world with performances that combine queer theatre, captivating costumes and glittery hair.
-He’s been the keynote performer at McGill University’s Music Graduate Symposium (which aired on CBC Music) and was awarded the Best Artist Prize at Toronto’s Nuit Rose.

 His concert at Laurier did not disappoint.
 It featured a narrative propelled by spoken word, lighting design and five different costume changes combined with challenging 20th and 21st century piano repertoire.
 The day before the concert, Creech delivered a masterclass to Laurier piano students.